orviwan/alpine-snow/README.md

 ### Known Issues

 - Number of "Runs" aren't persisted anywhere.
-- Final summary stats aren't displaying speed data.
+- Exercise appears as "run" in Fitbit activity log.
 - Speed indicator might be incorrect.
 "The max speed I reached was according the app, 6,9 km/h.
 For sure that must be at least 60-70 km/h.".
-- GPS track is not shown in Fitbit activity log.

 ### Screenshot